bitrise-io/devcenter/_articles/webhooks/index.md

 You can manually setup or change your webhooks after you registered your application.

-You can find the supported providers in your application's \`Code\` tab.
-Choose the \`SELECT MANUALLY\` option to set up a webhook with any of the supported providers.
+You can find the supported providers in your application's `Code` tab.
+Choose the `SETUP MANUALLY` option to set up a webhook with any of the supported providers.

 ![Screenshot](/img/webhook-providers.png)